Azure/azure-sdk-for-java/sdk/resourcemanager/README.md

 ```

 To a lesser extent, similar problem could occur in runtime for `azure-core-management` library, when one module depends on multiple Azure Java management SDKs with different versions.
-For example, `azure-resourcemanager` 2.6.0 would require `azure-core-management` 1.3.0 or above for `ArmChallengeAuthenticationPolicy` class for continuous access evaluation support.
+For example, `azure-resourcemanager` 2.6.0 would require `azure-core-management` 1.3.0 or above, relying on `ArmChallengeAuthenticationPolicy` class for continuous access evaluation support.

 ### ARM throttling